claint76/inivation-docs/Hardware user guides/User_guide_-_mini-eDVS.md

 The WLAN module itself needs to be programmed, to set the various WLAN parameters like SSID, encryption and so on.

-Ask iniLabs for a quote.
+Ask iniVation for a quote.